nurilhidayati/nurilhidayati/README.md

 ##  About Me
 🎓 I am Nuril Hidayati, a Geography Information System student at Universitas Gadjah Mada specializing in spatial data processing and spatial web programming.

-📚 I’m interested in machine learning and enjoy exploring everything about data.
-I'm pursue my passion by joining [Bangkit Academy 2022 Program](https://grow.google/intl/id_id/bangkit/) specializing in Machine Learning
+📚 I'm Graduated from Bangkit 2021 Program specializing in Machine Learning.

 💪 I love learning new things and combining them with my other skill to build a project.
 I am now looking to apply my skills and knowledge to a bigger project and industry.